Thanks to Clay Perkins and David Wargowski for their contributions to this timeline.

 The coup fails.
 Hatanaka, Shiizaki, and others commit ritual suicide on the grounds of the Imperial Palace.

 Hirohito announces the decision to surrender over the radio.
 For many Japanese, it is their first time hearing the Emperor's voice.
-President Truman announces the surrender in a nationwide broadcast.

 Japanese officials sign the formal Japanese Instrument of Surrender on board the USS Missouri.